 If you’re unsure of your major, try to pick 1-3 potential fields of study and describe how you feel about them.
 Why are you interested in these subjects, and how do they relate to your potential career goals?
 Explain why you haven’t settled on a particular major yet.
 And if you can, describe how your various interests connect with each other.
 You’re essentially writing the same type of essay described above, but acknowledging that you don’t know what you want to major in.
 Colleges understand that and actually expect many of their incoming students to be undecided.
 That’s why it’s still possible to write the “Why this Major” essay even when your academic interests aren’t set in stone.

 Although it’s a fairly straightforward question, it can take many forms.
 Here’s a few examples of how different colleges phrase the “Why this Major” essay prompt:

 Yale University: Students at Yale have plenty of time to explore their academic interests before committing to one or more major fields of study.
 Many students either modify their original academic direction or change their minds entirely.
 As of this moment, what academic areas seem to fit your interests or goals most comfortably?
 Please indicate up to three from the list provided.
-Why do these areas appeal to you?
 (100 words)